PrefectHQ/prefect-recipes/devops/deployments/docker/README.md

 ## Getting Started

-Assuming you have `make` installed - most systems do - then simply run the following command,
+Assuming you have `make` installed - most systems do - then simply run the following command:

 ```sh
 make all
 ```

-This will,
+This will:
 1. Build an image with our code and dependencies.
 2. Create the infrastructure block that our deployment will use.
 3. Create a deployment of our hello flow.